Acute leukaemias in adults

 - The cause can rarely be individually demonstrated.

-- Known risk factors include earlier treatment with alkylating cytotoxic drugs, etoposide or anthracyclines, as well as ionizing radiation and organic solvents (particularly benzene).
+- Known risk factors include earlier chemotherapy, ionizing radiation and organic solvents (particularly benzene).

-- Secondary leukaemias (usually AML) are associated with other cancers and their treatment, and they comprise about 10–20% of all cases of acute leukaemia.
+- Secondary leukaemias associated with the treatment of a previous cancer tumour comprise about 10–20% of all cases of leukaemia.
+The vast majority of these are AML cases.

 - Myelodysplastic syndrome (Myelodysplastic syndromes (MDS)) is often the mechanism behind secondary leukaemia.